22 May to 3 October 2021

 Ian Hamilton Finlay (1925-2006) was an internationally renowned Scottish artist and also Britain’s most significant concrete poet of the 20th century.
 This major exhibition focuses on the maritime theme in Finlay’s work.
 It was a central element of his art, and one to which he returned throughout his life.

 Drawn from the artist’s estate and the City Art Centre’s collection, and including loans from the National Galleries of Scotland, this exhibition showcases artworks from across several decades, ranging from stone, wood and neon sculptures to tapestry.
-The show also features prints, postcards and booklets from Finlay’s Wild Hawthorn Press.
+The show also features prints, postcards and booklets from Finlay’s Wild Hawthorn Press capturing Finlay’s interest in nautical themes across a variety of media.

-Little Sparta, the garden at Stonypath, in the Pentland Hills, where Finlay lived and worked for 40 years is considered one of Scotland’s greatest 20th century artworks.
-Buses to Little Sparta depart at 11.30am from the Scottish Poetry Library on certain Saturdays in June, July, August and September 2020.
-For further information and how to book go to littlesparta.org.uk/visit
+Little Sparta, the garden at Stonypath, in the Pentland Hills, where Finlay lived and worked for 40 years is now considered one of Scotland’s greatest 20th century artworks.
+For further information please visit littlesparta.org.uk

 Little Sparta, Stonypath, Dunsyre ML11 8NG.
 07826 495 677